 The best streaming box for Android TV.

-The NVIDIA Shield TV is the best way to experience Android TV in 2019.
+The NVIDIA Shield TV is the best way to experience Android TV.
 It has powerful hardware, supports 4K HDR streaming, Dolby Atmos for immersive audio, and doubles as a great gaming machine.
 It is expensive, but the feature-set you're getting is unmatched.